 Managed folder assistant Processes retention policies for managed folders and applies retention policy tags to items in mailboxes

 Exchange uses a work cycle model to define how its assistants perform work while remaining active in the background to accomplish goals over a set period.
-For example, you might define that the Managed Folder Assistant must process every mailbox on a server at least once every two days.
+For example, you might define that the Managed Folder Assistant must process every mailbox on a server at least once in 24 hours.
 Given the constraints determined in a work cycle, the assistant will work out how much work it has to do over the period and create an internal schedule to do the work on a phased basis so that a smooth and predictable demand is generated on the server rather than the peaks created by the older model.
 The assistant monitors system conditions on an ongoing basis to make any required adjustments to perform well.
 If the server is under high demand for a period due to user activity, the assistant can back off its work and then speed up when server load drops.

 The Get-MailboxServer and Set-MailboxServer cmdlets retrieve and set work cycle information for assistant processes.
 First, find out what the current work cycles are for the assistants that run on a multirole server: